Learning to Optimize with Stochastic Dominance Constraints: Light Stochastic Dominance Solver

+One can also see through Figure~\ref{fig:dual_1st} and Figure~\ref{fig:dual_2nd} that, the first order stochastic dominance constraints are strictly stronger than the second order ones, as $\mu^*$ here is a subset of which in the first order case.

-\paragraph{Practical implementation.} Similar to first order stochastic dominance, only a finite subset of $\mu^*$ is needed here to obtain the stochastic gradients, which is analogous to the previous case in~\eqref{eq:finite_point}.
-Therefore, we use $\uhat\rbr{x} = -\frac{1}{\nbr{\tilde{\mu}^*}}\sum_{\eta\in \tilde{\mu^*}}\rbr{\eta - x}_+$, which is a ReLU network.
-The gradient w.r.t.\ $x$ can also be calculated with~\eqref{eq:grad_secondorder} using the obtained $\uhat$, where we use the average $\uhat$ instead of the optimal dual solution with $\eta^*$.
-It is easy to check $\uhat$ is a psuedo-gradient and still preserves convergence~\citep{poljak1973pseudogradient,yang2019learning}.
+\paragraph{Practical implementation.} Similar to the first order stochastic dominance, here only a finite subset of $\mu^*$ is needed to obtain the stochastic gradients, which is analogous to the previous case in~\eqref{eq:finite_point}.
+Therefore, we use $\uhat\rbr{x} = -\frac{1}{\nbr{\tilde{\mu}^*}}\sum_{\eta\in \tilde{\mu^*}}\rbr{\eta - x}_+$, which is a ReLU network, and the gradient w.r.t. $x$ can also be calculated with~\eqref{eq:grad_secondorder} using the obtained $\uhat$.
+Although we use the average $\uhat$, instead of the optimal dual solution with $\eta^*$.
+It is easy to check $\uhat$ is a psuedo-gradient, and still preserves convergence~\citep{poljak1973pseudogradient,yang2019learning}.